open-socialism/open-socialism-site/assess-dc/metrics/happiness.md

 ## The Result

-We have evolved to be happy by excelling whilst helping our community and by extension ourselves.
-DC is a very different model and unsatisfyingly selfish without much sense of a community around us.
-This all promotes unhappiness.
+We have evolved to be happy by excelling at our work whilst helping our community.
+DC is a very different model and promotes purely selfish behavior, without much focus on being in and improving a community.

 Assessment: 3/10